itsvaibhav01/Immune/README.md

 ## For bibtex citation

 ```
-@article{ghosal2024immune,
-  title={Immune: Improving Safety Against Jailbreaks in Multi-modal LLMs via Inference-Time Alignment},
+@InProceedings{Ghosal_2025_CVPR,
-  author={Ghosal, Soumya Suvra and Chakraborty, Souradip and Singh, Vaibhav and Guan, Tianrui and Wang, Mengdi and and Velasquez, Alvaro and Beirami, Ahmad and Huang, Furong and Manocha, Dinesh and Bedi, Amrit Singh},
+    author    = {Ghosal, Soumya Suvra and Chakraborty, Souradip and Singh, Vaibhav and Guan, Tianrui and Wang, Mengdi and Beirami, Ahmad and Huang, Furong and Velasquez, Alvaro and Manocha, Dinesh and Bedi, Amrit Singh},
+    title     = {Immune: Improving Safety Against Jailbreaks in Multi-modal LLMs via Inference-Time Alignment},
-  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+    booktitle = {Proceedings of the Computer Vision and Pattern Recognition Conference (CVPR)},
-  year={2025}
+    month     = {June},
+    year      = {2025},
+    pages     = {25038-25049}
 }
 ```